jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/generic-no-generators.md

 Experiment 0.9 was a code generator.
 This code generator was quite hard to make, even after implementing several good ideas for organizing its code.
 It still happened frequently, that *something* in the generated code was missing, or some situation was not accounted for.
 And it made the code generator produce uncompilable code.
 You could argue that the code generator was just not well written, but it is still a fact that the code generator was simply very hard to make.

 Then, for experiment 2.0 I decided to implement things in a different way.
 I made it a goal to make Encircle run on generic modules.
-Instead of regenerating the whole program every time, Encircle would become an engine, that simply takes a program description and adapts itself to it.
+Instead of regenerating the whole program every time, Encircle might become an engine, that simply takes a program description and adapts itself to it.

 I proposed the following axiom:

 *Any code generator can be replaced by a generic program, that takes the same settings and configuration, and produces the same result.*

-So the generic program would become an engine that can load programs and have them run inside of it.
+So the generic program might become an engine that can load programs and have them run inside of it.

-I had foreseen, that programs running in it would be slower than programs that were totally generated and would run stand-alone.
+I had foreseen, that programs running in it might be slower than programs that were totally generated and might run stand-alone.
 In experiment 2.0 it turned out that the speed loss is really not that bad.
-And I was still identifying things by name there, not even by number; that would have made it even faster.
+And I was still identifying things by name there, not even by number; that might have made it even faster.

 The programming interface of a *generated* modules used to look very slick in the generated code.
 Using the programming interface of the *generic* modules does not make the code look nice.
 However, you won’t be using it directly in C++ anymore.
 You’ll be using a custom text code, which *does*  look totally slick again.
-So it really doesn’t matter, that the code would not that good in C++.
+So it really doesn’t matter, that the code might not that good in C++.

 Below I give a description of the implementation of some basic coding principles, and how they could be implemented by a generic module, rather than have code generator generate the code for it.
 It is a simplified implementation, just to make it clear how it is possible.